 Use a timer for EVERYTHING for one week.
 If your lesson plan says math is 20 minutes long, set the timer for 20 minutes.
 Continue to do this each day.
 Figure out where your time is getting sucked away.
 What I found out was… I like to talk… A LOT.
 So my mini-lessons were not so mini!
 Hello, Deedee?
 They are 5!
 A mini-lesson should not be 15 minutes long.
 If you went over your “scheduled time” write it down.
 At the end of the day, figure out where you went wrong and make adjustments.
 Here is what I found when I did it.
 When I got to the end of my day, we had completed everything I had planned (including a crazy craft) and I still have 15 minutes left before they were ready to go to the bus.
 Minutes saved: 15 minutes You can read about how I do math journals in just a few minutes each day, by clicking HERE.

-Keep your stations predictable
+Classroom Time Saving Tips: Keep your centers predictable

 Each week we add new centers right?
 So the older version of Deedee Wills would spend 15 minutes each Monday explaining the activity.
 Then having to re-explain them as the week continues because students would forget.
 Adding up to about 25 minutes + of lost instructional time.
 By keeping the centers predictable you can cut that down by half.
 Once they know how to play Roll, Say, Keep (ABC version), you can easily swap the sight word version when they are ready.
 Minutes Saved: 6+ minutes per day